mehultikekar/nxsession/README.md

 15. nxagent
 16. nxproxy

-The `home` computer needs only nxproxy and libXcomp3. `work` needs all the packages.
+The client needs only nxproxy and libXcomp3, while the host needs all the packages except nxproxy.
+For a complete host+client setup, simply get all packages.

 Extract the rpm into a folder: